 (authors collection)

-Staff pose for the camera at Wragby Junction signalbox just south
+Staff pose for the camera at Wragby Junction signalbox just south of

-are in the foreground, the branch turned westwards off the ELR here.
+the branch turned westwards off the ELR here.

 (authors collection)

 Another picture of Wragby Junction, Louth, dated 1908/9.
-Ex GCR
+Ex GCR D9 on

-D9 on up passenger train.
+up passenger train.

 (authors collection)

-Hallington station which was the first station from Louth on the
+Hallington station, which was the first station from Louth on the

 branch.
 Possibly late 1890`s.